FTBTeam/FTB-Echoes/README.md

 * `currency` - an integer quantity of currency for the player
 * `command` - a json object describing a command to run on behalf of the player; see [Command Entries](#command-entries) below
 * `description` - an optional serialized component, or list of serialized components, used for tooltip purposes on the "Claim Reward" button
-  * This is recommended if there is a command component to this reward
+  * The first line of the description, if it exists, is also shown in the toast popup when a player claims the reward

 ### Command Entries